PanGalacticTech/project_template/[2]system_specification.md

 #### Power Bus Visual Fault Indications ***[HL.14]***

 >   I much prefer the idea of independent indication for each bus, rather than a traffic light with
->   "All Nominal" "Something Off Nominal" "Everything Off Nominal" indication, as I believe this is,
+>   "All Nominal" "Something Off Nominal" "Everything Off Nominal" indication, as I believe this is, <br>
->   1: less useful than say "A Okay" "B Okay" "C Okay" indications and
+>   1: less useful than say "A Okay" "B Okay" "C Okay" indications and <br>
 >   2: it may also be harder to design if we take a passive approach, i.e: This system should work independently
 >   of any microcontrollers.